LoginRadius/docs/content/guide/jwt/index.md

 5. You need to provide or select the following values to configure the JWT App.

    * **App Name:** A name that will be used by LoginRadius to identify the provider originating the request.
 If you have multiple JWT apps, the name should be unique for each.
-You can use any name, e.g., comapany_Jwt_app.
+You can use any name, e.g., company_Jwt_app.
 This name will be used in LoginRadius to identify your app during API calls.

    * [**Secret Key:**](#get-credentials) A secret key that would be used to sign the JWT and will later be used to verify the received JWT.